dzuk-mutant/blockchain/readme.md

 Corporate-owned space.

-(*Following text copy-pasted from the [human-readable list](http://telegra.ph/Instances-to-silencesuspend-on-Mastodon-06-23)*)
+(*Following text mostly copy-pasted from the [human-readable list](http://telegra.ph/Instances-to-silencesuspend-on-Mastodon-06-23)*)

 This may not become a serious issue at the moment, but I think it could be a really important thing to keep an eye on for the future.
-I think that corporate ownership generally conflicts with the idea of social spaces as an emotionally supportive environment (how many of us left Twitter because it tolerates Nazis and doesn't have any real ethical or moral positions?).
+I think that corporate ownership generally conflicts with the idea of social spaces as an emotionally supportive environment (how many of us left Twitter because it tolerates Nazis, doesn't have any real ethical or moral positions, and mines data?).

 They also conflict with the idea of intermingling, spaces with a cooperative relationship to each other (ie. our instances) - corporations expect to dominate 'markets', we provide services based on what we can afford to those who want and need them.
 I would say that our kind of social networking is potentially an existential threat to corporate social networking, and we shouldn't let them have an inch because they will take a mile.
 If they ever take an interest in decentralised social networking, they will only care about us insofar that we're good PR for them.